-To improve its operational efficiency, Saint-Gobain has decided to optimise its Class C procurement, and in particular its rogue buying, at the global scale.
+To improve its operational efficiency, Saint-Gobain has decided to optimise its tail spend procurement, and in particular its rogue buying, at the global scale.
 A sizeable challenge for this multinational that operates in 67 countries, with nearly 1,000 manufacturing sites and 4,100 sales outlets around the world.
 MRO Global Category Purchasing Manager Alain Minvielle, in charge of the project, spells out the details.

-By definition, Class C purchases are hard to keep under control as they concern a wide variety of items, but with low rates of recurrence.
+By definition, tail spend are hard to keep under control as they concern a wide variety of items, but with low rates of recurrence.
 They are rarely managed by procurement departments and are therefore scattered around the company as separate purchases.

 - 60% to 75% of suppliers